Havalon Piranta Original Review

 The Havalon Piranta is solidly mid-range, in terms of price.
 For innovation and modularity, it is a good value.
 The option to extend like-new function indefinitely, with replacement blades, further enhances the cost-benefit calculation.
 Havalon also makes less expensive products that employ the same blade interface and options.
 We reviewed their original Piranta and like it for its intended use.
 If you need a knife for hunting and angling, this model has great value.

-It was easy to give the Havalon Piranta Original our Top Pick Award.
-It is quite unique and brings performance attributes that should appeal to certain niche users.
+The Havalon Piranta Original is quite unique and brings performance attributes that should appeal to certain niche users.
 Mainly, for dressing game of all sizes, the opportunity to pretty much always have a brand-new knife blade is quite appealing.
-There are some minor drawbacks that some will not like for every-day-carry, but backcountry hunters can't do any better than this Top Pick.
+There are some minor drawbacks that some will not like for every-day-carry, but backcountry hunters can't do any better than this knife.

 — Jediah Porter